 - Manufacturing Industries:

-Types, spatial distribution (Note: on map only) contribution of industries to the national economy, industrial pollution and degradation of environment, measures to control degradation.
+Types, spatial distribution (Note: on the map only) contribution of industries to the national economy, industrial pollution and degradation of the environment, measures to control degradation.

 - Life Lines of National Economy:

 Importance of means of communication and transportation, Trade & Tourism (Chapter 7)

 Unit – 3: Democratic Politics – II